Understanding ACL Tear: Why It Happens And What To Do Next

 In the before image, the ACL appears visibly torn.
 The after image shows a dark band running diagonally, suggesting structural changes in the ligament following the procedure.
 This comparison illustrates how non-surgical approaches may support the body’s natural healing response.

-Explore Different Options For Managing Your Knee Condition
+Explore Non-Surgical Options For Managing Your Knee Condition

-Surgery is not the only option for managing an ACL injury.
-Regenexx offers non-surgical solutions, such as Perc-ACLR, which use advanced interventional orthobiologic techniques to support the body’s natural healing response.
+The physicians in the licensed Regenexx network provide non-surgical options, such as Perc-ACLR, which use interventional orthobiologic techniques to support the body’s natural healing response.
 These minimally invasive treatments may provide an alternative to surgery, potentially reducing downtime.

 Consulting with a healthcare professional is essential to determine the most appropriate treatment plan.
-Exploring Regenexx’s innovative options can help individuals take a proactive approach to maintaining knee function and long-term mobility.
+Exploring the Regenexx approach may help individuals take a proactive approach to maintaining knee function and long-term mobility.

 Get started to see if you are a Regenexx candidate